 Case Study: Moving the Assessment Stage Forward

-Lloyds Banking Group, one of our longest standing clients, tasked us with high-volume recruitment process outsourcing (RPO) for their customer contact centers.
+One of our longest standing clients, tasked us with high-volume recruitment process outsourcing (RPO) for their financial services customer contact centers.
 The bank needed to recruit more staff to meet their service levels and create a great experience for their customers.
 We designed the customer contact recruitment process from scratch, including a recruitment marketing campaign.

 More Assessment Center Tips to Reduce Drop Off